dailyhackersclub/blog/README.md

    - Update the title, date, tags, and other metadata
    - Write your post content in markdown format
    - For multilingual posts, create versions in both language folders

+### Submitting Your Post

+1. Fork the repository and create a new branch for your post

+2. Create your post following the steps above

+3. Submit a Pull Request (PR):
+   - Use a descriptive title for your PR
+   - Fill in the PR template completely
+   - Ensure all checklist items are completed
+   - Include both language versions if applicable